Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Statement of the problem, main results and methods of constructing solutions

-Let $\Lambda\o\subset T^*Q$ be the $N$-dimensional torus in the phase space formed by the trajectories of the generating solutions (see (\ref {parametry})).
-Let $\Sigma\subset T^*Q$ be a ``transversal surface'' of codimension 2 in the phase space, which transversally intersects invariant two-dimensional tori lying on $\Lambda\o$ and corresponding to $(T,\alpha)$-periodic solutions:
+Let $\Lambda\o\subset (\bbR^2)^{2N}$ be the $N$-dimensional torus formed by the phase trajectories of the generating solutions (see (\ref {parametry})).
+Let $\Sigma\subset (\bbR^2)^{2N}$ be a ``transversal surface'' (called a cross section) of codimension 2 in the phase space, that transversally intersects invariant two-dimensional tori lying on $\Lambda\o$ and corresponding to the $(T,\alpha)$-periodic solutions: